-For instance, there are limits on how much you can earn while collecting benefits, and if you exceed those limits, your Social Security benefits will get cut substantially.
-That’s just 1 of the snares that could trip you up.
+For example, there are limits on how much you can earn while collecting benefits, and if you exceed those limits, your Social Security benefits will get cut substantially.
+That’s just one of the snares that could trip you up.

-Make sure you plan appropriately to avoid these 6 Social Security traps.
+Make sure you plan appropriately to stay clear of these six Social Security traps.

 1 of 7